How hackers get your password

 “If you’re a normal everyday internet user, twice a year your password is stolen from a website you belong to,” explained Grimes.

-This is why you should never reuse the same password over and over, or even a variation of that password.
+This is why you should never reuse the same password repeatedly, or even a variation of that password.

 The passwords you create are easy for hackers to guess using simple software.